by Donald E. Simanek

 Mesmerizing magnets.Devices using magnets are particularly popular these days.
 I get many designs for perpetual motion machines using magnets.
 These folks are having fun tinkering with magnets, but haven't produced any results that confirm their hope (conviction) that such devices are capable of producing more energy output than input.

-Why are so many people fascinated by magnets?
+Why does the behavior of magnets fascinate so many people?
 Probably because magnets are not part of our daily experience, and in certain situations behave in ways that are surprising (and seem "magical") when first observed.
 Those who do laboratory physics and electrical engineering have become familiar with the behavior of magnets, and know the laws of their behavior.
-The laws are mathematically complex, or rather, making predictions with those laws can be complex, When magnets interact and move relative to each other, the shape of the magnetic field around each one changes.
+Making predictions with those laws can be complex.
+When magnets interact and move relative to each other, the shape of the magnetic field around each one changes.
 Still, the bottom line is this: we know very well the laws they obey, and no experiment we've ever done with magnets has shown the laws to be violated.
 Furthermore, the laws can be shown, mathematically, to be fully consistent with strict conservation of energy and momentumwith no exceptions.
 A vast amount of experimental evidence confirms that.
 If there were flaws in these laws, that fact would surely have shown up in the functioning of one or more of the electromagnetic machines (motors, generators, etc.) that keep our industrial technology humming along.
 So the bottom line is that those who hope for a magnetic perpetual motion machine are doing so because they do not yet understand the physics and behavior of magnets.

 How can we be certain nature is always lawful?